gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

   )).
 {% endhighlight %}

-Here, we build a list only of the *new* hypotheses introduced into the environment by `tac` by subtracting our old list environment by the new post-`tac` list environment.
+Here, we build a list only of the *new* hypotheses introduced into the environment by `tac`.
+We do this by grabbing the environment before and after `tac` is executed, and then calculating their difference.

 # 7. `(max) induct(!)`

 The standard `induction` tactic can be surprisingly lacking in a couple of ways.
-First, it discards information when the arguments to the inductive argument are not simple variables.
+First, it discards information when the arguments to the inductive term are not simple variables.

 For instance, consider the proposition `R^* 0 x`, where `R^*` is the reflexive-transitive closure of `R`.
 We would like to induct over the structure of the proof (a sequence of relation steps).
 However, if we were to invoke the regular `induction` tactic, it would replace `0` with an arbitrary variable, thereby losing that information.
 We can solve this issue by first replacing the `0` with a variable ourselves, and creating a separate assumption equating the variable to the value it substitutes before its definition is erased by `induction`.